 The bottom line is it is never enough for some fans.
 Win and they don’t come.
 Don’t win and they complain.
 Something has to change in D.C. baseball.
 There are probably a myriad of issues from crime, to transportation, to the cost of attending games.
 But baseball is the still the cheapest ticket in town.
 You can still find seats in Nats Park on most games for under $20.
 No, that won’t be by the dugout, but baseball is affordable compared to Capitals’ hockey games.

 When Soto is figuring out where he wants to go in free agency, can he get the fans back to Nats Park?
-By the way, I am a season ticket holder for the full season plan and have been a season ticket holder since the start.
+By the way, I am a season ticket holder for the full season plan and have been a season ticket holder since the start in 2005.
 I put my money where my mouth is.
+Attending games can be expensive, and for some, they do not live in the DMV, making it difficult to attend games.
+For others, the games are just too expensive.
+But somehow, the Nationals need to figure this out.